2018 Mazda CX-3 Maxx

 Anyone with a job in marketing knows that their clients will want them to target where the money is.

-Clearly, if people are spending money on SUVs then it makes sense to build as many SUVs as you can.
+So, you can see that when the public wants to buy SUVs and crossovers, you need to build them and take advantage of the trend.
 So if there’s an opportunity to adapt a current platform to create a new SUV, then it’s money for jam, as the expression goes.

 The formula for the Mazda CX-3 is quite simple.
 Take a Mazda2, add a different body and raise it slightly, and fiddle with the interior.
 But how does that make it an SUV?
 The answer is simple – it doesn’t.